kubevirt/project-infra/README.md

 * `robots`: Automation tools

+  * `robots/cmd/botreview`: Tool to automate reviews of repetitive PRs that are created through automation

   * `robots/cmd/ci-usage-exporter`: Prometheus exporter to expose CI infrastructure information

+  * `robots/cmd/dependabot`: Tool to create PRs to resolve Github dependabot alerts in kubevirt org repositories

   * `robots/cmd/flakefinder`: Tool to create statistics from failed tests of PRs.
   See [README](robots/cmd/flakefinder/README.md)

+  * `robots/cmd/flake-stats`: Provides a more condensed view on where flakes are causing the most impact.
+See [README](robots/cmd/flake-stats/README.md)

   * `robots/cmd/indexpagecreator`: Creates flakefinder index page